apache/dolphinscheduler/docs/docs/en/guide/security/security.md

 - The queue is used when executing programs such as spark and mapreduce, and the "queue" parameter needs to be used.
 - The administrator enters the `Security Center->Queue Management` page and clicks the "Create Queue" button to create a new queue.

+> Note: Currently, only admin users can modify queues.

 ![create-queue](../../../../img/new_ui/dev/security/create-queue.png)

 ## Add Tenant